 How Long Does It Take to Get a Motorcycle License in CA

 Anyone over 21 can skip the instruction permit process to apply for a motorcycle driver’s license.
-The completion of a CHP (California Highway Patrol) approved training course or passing a driving test at a Department of Motor Vehicle (DMV) site is required before it will be issued.
+Completing a CHP (California Highway Patrol) approved training course or passing a driving test at a Department of Motor Vehicle (DMV) site is required before it is issued.

 - Complete an identification card or driver’s license application.